 - Personal Statement – 1-page limit and include: background information about the applicant’s research experience and interest/commitment to neuropsychology, why the applicant believes they should receive the award, significance of this specific project, future directions for this research, and applicant’s future career goals, including the advancement of culturally competent practice in neuropsychology.

 - Curriculum Vita – 2-page limit

-- Submission process – All other application materials are to be submitted in a single PDF file by the deadline noted below in the following order: Project Description, Budget Justification, Personal Statement and Curriculum Vita.
+- Submission process – All other application materials are to be submitted in a single PDF file by the deadline noted below in the following order: Cover Page, Project Description, Budget Justification, Personal Statement and Curriculum Vita.

 - Qualification of applicant and commitment to neuropsychology